 The Town of Matthews has been working closely with our local, state and federal partners to respond to the Covid-19 crisis.
 As this is a rapidly changing situation, the Town will continue to assess how to best meet the needs of our community while following expert advice from our partners in emergency management.

-Mecklenburg County Covid-19 Data Dashboard
+Mecklenburg County Updates and Data

 Resources for Businesses